Gator-PASE/gator-pase.github.io/content/authors/comms/_index.md

   - Executive Board
 ---

 Zoe is a Graduate Research Assistant in the [Parker Lab](https://www.parkerhivlab.org/).
+Her research focuses on uncovering the molecular mechanisms behind trained immunity caused by the tuberculosis vaccine, how these mechanisms could impact global health, multi-omics analysis, and other microbial interactions with the innate immune system.